 Thoughts about making time for letter writing in the classroom.

-I’ve always been a diary and letter person.
+I've always been a diary and letter person.
 I have loads of journals from my childhood and post-college years.
-To this day, I relish letters I saved from my childhood since they’re a… Continue reading
+To this day, I relish letters I saved from my childhood since they're a permanent reminder of a time in my life.
+In these days of e-mail, texts, and Tweets, correspondence and journals can be savored.… Continue reading Two New Mentor Texts I Adore + Book Giveaways

 First drafts usually contain the words anybody can write.
 Revision is the key to crafting writing that sounds just like you.